 Empowering yourself by taking control of your safety.
 With such a high number of older Americans who fall and need emergency treatment, the STEADY U Ohio initiative reminds us that falls are not a normal part of aging and most can be prevented with minor changes to our homes, health and habits.

 Continuing to thrive and contribute.
 Those of us who remain active, contribute in whatever way we can to our communities and encourage others to do the same are the ones who often have fewer health concerns, improved mental health and improved physical health.

 As estate planning lawyers, we too know the difference small changes can make in the lives of many of our clients.
 Empowerment is important, especially as we go about the business of taking control of every aspect of our lives, including our legal considerations.
 We encourage older Ohioans to not underestimate the importance of their estate planning efforts.
-Whether it’s assistance with Medicaid, Medicare or Veterans’ benefits or if you want to update your will, we welcome the opportunity to discuss the many options available to you.
+Whether it’s assistance with Medicaid or Medicare or if you want to update your will, we welcome the opportunity to discuss the many options available to you.

 Interested in learning more about the “Beyond 60” initiative?
 Ohioans are encouraged to visit the many social media sites that are being made available, including the department’s Twitter page @OhioDeptOfAging.
 Use the hashtag #WellBeyond60.
 Be sure to follow our Twitter account, as well, to stay abreast on all things related to your estate planning efforts.
 Follow us @ZimmerLawFirm.